Traditional Marketing vs Digital Marketing: Which is Better?

 1. Marketing Channel

 Possibly the most noticeable difference between traditional marketing and digital marketing is the medium they use to reach their target market.
 Traditional marketing makes use of offline methods while digital marketing uses digital media or online platforms.

 The marketing cost of traditional marketing and digital marketing reveals a glaring difference.
 Traditional marketing is often costly as it covers materials that are needed for a campaign such as airtime, printing, manpower, as well as placement costs.
 Digital marketing on the other hand requires fewer expenses as brands are able to use online platforms to advertise to their customers.
 Basically, it will require setting up accounts or building a website.
-After that, expenses will cover labor costs and paid ads for social media marketing or Google Ads, both optional.
+After that, expenses will cover labor costs and paid ads for or Google Ads, both optional.